Your Friend Chose Another Agent— Now What?Daniel Dobbs2025-03-05T20:08:49-08:00

 Leave the issue unaddressed if you can, though with close personal relationships, this can be difficult.

-If you do find yourself speaking with them about using you as an agent, understand that sometimes they’re simply not comfortable doing so.
+If you find yourself speaking with them about using you as an agent, understand that sometimes they’re uncomfortable doing so.

 Often the response is they don’t want to be in a position where they might have to fire you & hurt the relationship.
 This is a valid reason, so be ready to compromise.
-Perhaps you recommend that they allow you to refer them to an agent whom you trust and have worked with in the past.
+Perhaps you recommend that they allow you to refer them to an agent whom you trust and have previously worked with.

-They won’t feel pressured while working with this agent, and you’ll be able to work out a small referral fee.
+They won’t feel pressured while working with this agent, and you can work out a small referral fee.

 While it may sting at first, you still have a professional image to uphold and pressuring any further would not be appropriate.
 Take some time to decompress, & do your best to keep this personal relationship healthy.